GeorgiosIoannouCoder/hw5-calculator-functionality-react/README.md

 ## Hosting Site

-My solution of **hw5-calculator-functionality-react** has been deployed using GitHub Pages and can be found [here](https://hw5-calculator-functionality-react.onrender.com).
+My solution of **hw5-calculator-functionality-react** has been deployed using Render and can be found [here](https://hw5-calculator-functionality-react.onrender.com).

 ## Demo